Wendy’s Organizational Culture Characteristics (An Analysis)

 3. Ethical action

 Ethical Action.
 Wendy’s includes ethical action in its organizational culture.
 This cultural trait is viewed as a determinant of the company’s ability to address needs, rules, and expectations.
 Wendy’s has three main thrusts in this component of its company culture: (1) honesty, (2) integrity, and (3) respect for one another.
 These virtues influence employees’ decisions.
 The restaurant company believes that the business and employees are more likely to achieve high performance by applying these principles.
-Thus, Wendy’s organizational culture also supports ethical conduct and helps prevent illegal activity.
+Thus, Wendy’s business culture also supports ethical conduct and helps prevent illegal activity.

 Wendy’s Organizational Culture: Advantages & Disadvantages